lhnguyen102/cuTAGI/docs/autoapi/pytagi/index.rst

       :type: int

-      Gets or sets the number of observations for each label.
+      Gets or sets the number of indices for each label.

    .. py:property:: len
       :type: int

-      Gets or sets the length of an observation.
+      Gets or sets the length of an observation (e.g., 10 labels -> len(obs) = 11).

 .. py:class:: Normalizer(method: Union[str, None] = None)